punker76/gong-wpf-dragdrop/README.md

 [![Issues](https://img.shields.io/github/issues/punker76/gong-wpf-dragdrop.svg?style=flat-square)](https://github.com/punker76/gong-wpf-dragdrop/issues)
 [![Twitter](https://img.shields.io/badge/twitter-%40punker76-55acee.svg?style=flat-square)](https://twitter.com/punker76)

-The **GongSolutions.WPF.DragDrop** library is a drag'n'drop framework for WPF.
+The **GongSolutions.WPF.DragDrop** library is an easy to use drag'n'drop framework for WPF.

 The original source is from https://code.google.com/archive/p/gong-wpf-dragdrop (but this git repository is now the main source).

-It has the following features:
+## Features

 + Works with MVVM : the logic for the drag and drop can be placed in a ViewModel.
 No code needs to be placed in codebehind, instead attached properties are used to bind to a drag handler/drop handler in a ViewModel.
 + Works with multiple selections.